use-lens/use-lens/packages/cli/README.md

 # ⚠️ Deprecation notice ⚠️
-> This library would be deprecated in favor of official [Lens Protocol's SDK](https://github.com/lens-protocol/lens-sdk) on 14th of February 2023.
+> This library is deprecated in favor of official [Lens Protocol's SDK](https://github.com/lens-protocol/lens-sdk) on 15th of February 2023.

 > No action required